ilanlenzner-design/hooks-/README.md

 1. Simply open `index.html` in your browser.
 2. That's it!
 It is a static website.

-## How to Update Data
+## How It Works (Hybdrid Live Data)
-The website uses a local data file (`data.js`) to ensure speed and reliability (avoiding CORS issues).
-To update the content from your Google Sheet:

-1. Open your terminal in this folder.
+This app uses a smart hybrid approach for data:
+1.  **Live Mode (Primary)**: The app attempts to fetch data *directly* from the Google Sheet via a custom Apps Script API.
+This means updates are instant on refresh.
+2.  **Fallback Mode (Offline)**: If the API fails or is offline, it falls back to the local `data.js` file, ensuring the site never crashes.

+### Syncing the Fallback Data
+To keep the fallback file up to date (recommended occasionally):
-2. Run the sync script:
+1. Run the sync script locally:
     ```bash
     python3 sync_data.py
     ```
-3. This downloads the latest CSV and updates `data.js`.
-4. Refresh `index.html`.
+2. Commit the updated `data.js` to GitHub.

 ## Deployment
 Upload the following files to any static host (Hostinger, Netlify, GitHub Pages, etc.):